 When to use a gardening trowel depends on the job at hand.
 Garden trowels are used for digging small holes, such for planting bulbs, annuals or perennials.
 It would take a lot of time and effort to dig a hole for a tree or shrub with a garden trowel.

-garden trowels are also used to dig up weeds. in small, tight areas, a narrow width blade will work better to dig out weeds or to install small plants or bulbs. flat trowel blades work better on weeds with long taproots. wider trowel blades and scoop-shaped blades work best for digging up small plants, digging holes for perennials, or scooping up soil when potting plants. [external_footer]
+Garden trowels are also used to dig up weeds.
+In small, tight areas, a narrow width blade will work better to dig out weeds or to install small plants or bulbs.
+Flat trowel blades work better on weeds with long taproots.
+Wider trowel blades and scoop-shaped blades work best for digging up small plants, digging holes for perennials, or scooping up soil when potting plants. [external_footer]